 config/routes.rb), you’ll see a link to the Rails Guides routing section.
 This resource does a good job of explaining how it works, so you’re never in much danger of losing your way.

-Lots of training courses and tutorials kind of gloss over routes, and they seem quite easy in hindsight, but I remember learning Rails and getting hung up on what exactly is going on.
+Lots of training courses and tutorials kind of gloss over routes, and they seem quite easy in hindsight, but when learning Rails it’s easy to get hung up on what exactly is going on.
 Luckily, typing

 $ rails routes into the command line will give you an output of all the routes that are available to your application.
 In this section we’ll go into what’s actually happening with this file.

-The most important (and simplest) route in your file is the root url… where should users be deposited when they land on
+The most important route in your file is the root URL… where should users be deposited when they land on

 http://supercutekittenphotos.com?
 Just tell Rails which controller and action to map that route to, and it is so: